-Following the Initial Public Offering and the sale of the Private Warrants, a total of \$57,500,000 was placed in the Trust Account.
+Following the Initial Public Offering, a total of \$57,500,000 was placed in the Trust Account.
 We incurred \$1,597,032 in transaction costs, including \$1,150,000 of underwriting fees and \$447,032 of other costs.

-For the period from September 11, 2019 (inception) through December 31, 2019, cash used in operating activities was \$56,784.
-Net loss \$12,879 was impacted by interest earned on marketable securities held in the Trust Account of \$93,286, an unrealized loss on marketable securities held in our Trust Account of \$1,651 and a deferred tax provision of \$3,424.
-Changes in operating assets and liabilities provided \$51,154 of cash from operating activities.
+For the year ended December 31, 2020, cash used in operating activities was \$605,668.
+Net loss of \$509,907 was offset by interest earned on marketable securities held in the Trust Account of \$342,949 and a deferred tax provision of \$3,424.
+Changes in operating assets and liabilities provided \$243,764 of cash from operating activities.

-As of December 31, 2019, we had marketable securities held in the Trust Account of \$57,591,635 (including \$91,635 of interest income, net of unrealized losses) consisting of U.S. treasury bills with a maturity of 180 days or less.
+As of December 31, 2020, we had marketable securities held in the Trust Account of \$58,390,918 (including \$435,000 of interest income) consisting of shares in a money market fund that are invested in U.S. treasury securities.
 Interest income on the balance in the Trust Account may be used by us to pay taxes.
-Through December 31, 2019, we did not withdraw any of the interest earned on the Trust Account.
+Through December 31, 2020, we withdrew \$118,666 of interest earned on the Trust Account for our franchise and income taxes.
 We intend to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account (less income taxes payable), to complete our Business Combination.
 To the extent that our capital stock or debt is used, in whole or in part, as consideration to complete our Business Combination, the remaining proceeds held in the Trust Account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.

-As of December 31, 2019, we had \$471,284 of cash held outside of the Trust Account.
+As of December 31, 2020, we had \$4,282 of cash held outside of the Trust Account.
 We intend to use the funds held outside the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, and structure, negotiate and complete a Business Combination.

 In order to fund working capital deficiencies or finance transaction costs in connection with a Business Combination, the Sponsor, or certain of our officers and directors or their affiliates may, but are not obligated to, loan us funds as may be required.
 If we complete a Business Combination, we would repay such loaned amounts.
 In the event that a Business Combination does not close, we may use a portion of the working capital held outside the Trust Account to repay such loaned amounts but no proceeds from our Trust Account would be used for such repayment.
 Up to \$1,500,000 of such loans may be convertible into warrants identical to the Private Warrants, at a price of \$1.00 per warrant at the option of the lender.
+As of December 31, 2020, we have received working capital loans in the aggregate principal amount of \$20,000 from the Sponsor.
+Subsequently, we received an additional working capital loan from the Sponsor in January 2021 in the principal amount of \$9,000.
+Such working capital loans are evidenced by promissory notes, are payable upon the consummation of the business combination are otherwise on the terms as described above.